neurocom/street-fighter/README.md

 [Back to Contents](#contents)

-## Quantum Identification
+## Quanta Identification

-We considered in our early discussions that there are several parts in the application that should exhibit different characteristics (please see also [below](#system-architecture)).
+We considered in our early discussions that there are parts in the system that should exhibit different characteristics (please see also [below](#architecture)).

 Based on this observation and the initial building blocks, we utilized the quantum concept (https://learning.oreilly.com/library/view/fundamentals-of-software/9781492043447/ch07.html#sec-quantum-def) during our analysis to identify the different parts of the platform that serve different needs and demonstrate those characteristics.